How Much Does It Cost To Build a Small Business Website?

 There are two main reasons why the website cost from Sutherland Weston would be less than $8,500: non-profit/sponsorship work and repeat business.

 Non-Profit / Sponsorship Work

-We have a three point mission statement at Sutherland Weston.
+We have a three-point mission statement at Sutherland Weston.
 The third bullet point commits us to use our collective resources to enrich our community.
-We understand the value and purpose non-profits play in our community.
+We understand the value and purpose of non-profits play in our community.
 We often will work in a sponsorship piece to the website projects we develop for non-profit organizations.
-Depending on the complexity and functionality needed, the sponsorship in lieu of payment may indeed still keep the cost of the website above $7,500.
+Depending on the complexity and functionality needed, the sponsorship instead of payment may still keep the website’s cost above $8,500.
 However, it also may bring the cost of the website below that number.
 We think of it as an extension of our marketing efforts.
 It’s a way to help those that make our communities a better place to live, work and play, and overall just the right thing to do.